AlexSchedel/AlexSchedel-cs284a-writeups/proj3-1/index.md

 ### Results

-After implementing these parts of the project I was able to render a few small images:
+After implementing these parts of the project I was able to render a few small images with normal shading:

 CBspheres.dae           |  beetle.dae
 :---------------------:|:-------------------------: